planetf1/maestro-knowledge/README.md

 ## CLI Tool

-The project includes a Go-based CLI tool for managing vector databases through the MCP server.
+The project includes a Go-based CLI tool for managing vector databases through the MCP server with support for YAML configuration and environment variable substitution.

 ### Installation